home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 - **DHW State**
   - **Description**: Indicates active heating of domestic hot water.
 - **Flame State**
-  - **Description**: If gas is being consumed by your heater, i.e., firing for heating.
+  - **Description**: If gas is being consumed by your heater, i.e., firing for space or DHW-heating.

 #### Numbers